thoughtram/blog/_posts/2017-11-20-custom-overlays-with-angulars-cdk.md

   - material
 author: dominic_elm
 related_posts:
+  - Custom Overlays with Angular's CDK - Part 2
+  - Easy Dialogs with Angular Material
+  - Custom themes with Angular Material
+  - A web animations deep dive with Angular
+  - Angular Master Class - Redux and ngrx
+  - Three things you didn't know about the AsyncPipe
 related_videos:
+  - '175255006'
+  - '193524896'
+  - '189792758'
+  - '189785428'
+  - '175218351'
+  - '189618526'

 ---

 You have probably heared of [Angular Material](https://material.angular.io/) haven't you?
 If you haven't, it's a library that provides you with high-quality Material Design components for Angular.
 Material Design itself is a visual design language that aims for consistency of user experience across all platforms and device sizes.
 That's cool but what if your company has its own opinions about styles and the overall look and feel of the UI?
 How do we get the best of Angular Material without adopting the Material Design visual language?